MicrosoftDocs/entra-docs/docs/architecture/sse-deployment-guide-internet-access.md

 ### Stop the agent and confirm restored access

 1. On **Network traffic**, select **Stop collecting**.
-1. Scroll to observe the traffic related to your attempt to open the FQDN and associated data.
+1. Scroll to observe the traffic related to opening the FQDN and associated data.
 Note the **Internet Access** in the **Channel** columns.
 Conditional Access policies are written as claims to your token that have a one-hour lifetime.
 It can take up to one hour for new Conditional Access policies to apply to your client device.
 Because changes propagate across Microsoft Entra, it can take up to 20 minutes for web-filtering policy and security-profile changes to apply to your client device.

    [ ![Screenshot of Global Secure Access - Advanced diagnostic, Network traffic.](media/sse-deployment-guide-internet-access/global-secure-access-client-advanced-diagnostics-network-traffic-internet-access-traffic-inline.png)](media/sse-deployment-guide-internet-access/global-secure-access-client-advanced-diagnostics-network-traffic-internet-access-traffic-inline.png#lightbox)